Banks, commodities lead UK shares lower

 Sources told Reuters on Friday that Spain is expected to make a request for a financial package for its lenders over the weekend.

-UK-listed banks, which have large exposure to the euro zone, fell 1.5 percent having added more than 8 percent over the last two trading days.
+UK-listed banks .FTNMX8350, which have large exposure to the euro zone, fell 1.5 percent having added more than 8 percent over the last two trading days.

 There was more gloomy data from the euro zone as Germany, Europe's largest economy, showed it is beginning to feel the chill from the region's debt crisis, revealing exports and imports fell sharply in April.